 What happens before the bidding process?

-Before the bidding occurs, a company must perform proper due diligence to see if a project is right for them.
+Before bidding, a company must perform proper due diligence to see if a project is right for them.
 Do you have the capacity to handle the new contracts?
 Is your backlog too much for you to take up a new deal?
-These are some of the queries you need to answer before deciding to submit a bid.
+These are some of the queries you need to answer before submitting a bid.

 One of the most critical decisions is considering the method of delivery to be used on a project.
 The delivery method is determined using the budget, building design, and schedule.
 Each delivery method has its roles and responsibility obligations.